B.A., Latin American Studies, Syracuse University

 decision spaces, and reflections.
 In Anne Woodsworth (ed.)
 Librarianship in Times of Crisis (Advances in Librarianship, Volume 34), Emerald Group Publishing, 37-58.

-Doctoral committee chairman, School of Library and Information Science
+Doctoral committee chairman, School of Information Science

 Member, American Library Association